christopher5106/christopher5106.github.io/_posts/2015-07-03-iPython-Jupyter-Spark-Notebook-and-Zeppelin-comparison-for-big-data-in-scala-and-python-for-spark-clusters.markdown

     Generating cluster's SSH key on master...
     Warning: Permanently added 'ec2-52-18-32-219.eu-west-1.compute.amazonaws.com,52.18.32.219' (RSA) to the list of known hosts.

-In order to access your cluster master from Zeppelin notebook, open port `7077` in the master security group (which is the name of the cluster with '-master' append, in our case `spark-cluster-master`) to be accessible from the instance where you will install your notebook (your IP if it's on your computer).
+In order to access your cluster's master from Zeppelin notebook, open port `7077` in the master's EC2 security group (which is the name of the cluster with '-master' appended, in our case `spark-cluster-master`) to be accessible from the instance where you will install your notebook (your IP if it's on your computer).

 ###Zeppelin install